Data Structures

 rate_t, rate_fr_t

-The rate_t and rate_fr_t structures are used internally in a network to pass the raw reaction rate information (usually just the temperature-dependent terms) between various subroutines.
+The rate_t structure is used internally in a network to pass the raw reaction rate information (usually just the temperature-dependent terms) between various subroutines.
 It does not come out of the network-specific righthand side or Jacobian routines.

 burn_type.H